andresromerodev/portfolio/pages/posts/containers-and-serverless.md

     --template=aws-python
 ```

-Now, it's time to set up some resources in AWS.
-Specifically, we need to create a DynamoDB table and two ECR (Elastic Container Registry) repositories.
+Now, it's time to provision some resources in AWS.
+We need to create a DynamoDB table and two ECR (Elastic Container Registry) repositories.
 One repository will host our Docker function image, while the other will store the layer.
 For detailed instructions on how to create these resources, I recommend referring to the official AWS guides:

 1. **[How to Create a DynamoDB Table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html)**
 2. **[How to Create a Private ECR Repository](https://docs.aws.amazon.com/AmazonECR/latest/userguide/repository-create.html)**